 The editorial team provides assistance for authors with difficulties writing in English, when needed.
 Please contact the EWMA Secretariat for more information.

-In addition, translated articles, originally published in national, non-English wound journals, may be submitted for publication in the EWMA Journal.
-By offering this, EWMA wish to support that quality research from all countries is made available to a wider audience.
+In addition, translated articles, originally published in national, non-English wound journals, may be submitted for publication in the Journal of Wound Management.
+By offering this, EWMA wishes to support that quality research from all countries is made available to a wider audience.